George Bernard Shaw: Commentary

 W. B. Yeats (5), letter to G. B. Shaw on reading John Bull’s Other Island, 1904): ‘You have said things in this play which are entirely true about Ireland, things which nobody has said before, and these are the very things that are most part of the action.
 It astonishes me that you should have been so long in London and yet have remembered so much.’
 (Quoted in Aaron Kelly, Twentieth-Century Literature in Ireland: A Reader’s Guide to Essential Criticism, London: Palgrave Macmillan 2008, p.20, citing John B. Harrington, ed., Modern Irish Drama, London: W. W. Norton 1991, p.482 [see longer extract under Michael Holroyd, infra].)

 W. B. Yeats (6) - “When I was Four-and-Twenty” (1919): ‘A few years ago Bernard Shaw explained, what he called “the vulgarity and the savagery” of his writing, by saying that he had sat once upon a time every Sunday morning in an Irish Protestant church.
 But mountain and lough have not grown raw and common; pillage and ravage could not abate their beauty; and the impulse that gathers these great companies in every year has outlasted armorial stone.’
-(See full-text version in RICORSO Library > Major Authors > Yeats - via index or as attached.)
+(See full-text copy in RICORSO Library > Major Authors > Yeats - via index or as attached.)

 [ top ]